appsmithorg/appsmith-docs/website/docs/connect-data/how-to-guides/insert-and-update-data-in-sql.md

 2. Enable the [**Editable**](/reference/widgets/table#editable-boolean) mode for the columns you intend to modify and specify the **Primary key** for row identification during updates.

-3. Configure the query to insert data using [updatedRows](/reference/widgets/table#updatedrows-arrayobject) reference property:
+3. Configure the query to update data using [updatedRows](/reference/widgets/table#updatedrows-arrayobject) reference property:

 <dd>